 There have been many eFoil manufacturers of eFoils since the first commercial eFoils appeared in 2018.

-• Chinese company Waydoo released a prototype Flyer eFoil in 2019 and refined it through a Kickstarter campaign in 2020.
+- Chinese company Waydoo released a prototype Flyer eFoil in 2019 and refined it through a Kickstarter campaign in 2020.
 Despite early issues their Flyer ONE proved popular in 2021 as a budget-level eFoil, followed by the Flyer ONE Plus.
-Waydoo now offer good-value budget boards suitable for riders that won’t need to consider a wide range of upgrade options.
+Waydoo now offer good-value budget boards suitable for riders that don’t intend to later consider many upgrade options.
 In 2023 Waydoo lost a patent infringement case brought against them by MHL Custom for infringing two patents licensed to Lift in the US.
 Waydoo had much of the lower end of the eFoil market to itself until 2024 when Flite released budget Flite AIR and AIR PRO models that cost less than the Waydoo range.

 However, although rapidly growing the eFoil industry has had too many competitors and it takes significant investment to keep up with the leading manufacturers.
 Takuma were another brand that expanded from their successful unpowered foil range to include eFoils.
 Unfortunately Takuma went bankrupt in 2024 and closed, so serviceability and parts are problematic.
 Likewise GetFoil had early reliability issues and it too closed in 2024.